MoritzSll/asteroids/README.md

 # Asteroids

-Just a quick project to grasp some concepts of oop, using pygame.
+Just a quick project to grasp some concepts of oop using pygame.